jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Authentic: cannot be forfed and provides proof that the signer and no one else signed the doc
 	- Unalterable: after signed, a document cannot be altered
 	- Non-reusable: document signature cannot be transferred to another doc
-	- Non-repudiated: signed document is considered to be the same as a physical document
+	- Non-repudiated: signed document is considered to be the same as a physical document, cannot deny its validity

 ### Digital Signature standards
 - Digital Signature Algorithm